Gigaspaces/docker/xap/README.md

 XAP provides the following advantages:

-- Enables your entire app to run entirely on a single platform with all the tiers collapsed into one container.
+- Enables your complete app to run in its entirety on a single platform, with all the tiers collapsed into one container.
-- Gives you fast data access by storing ALL your data in-memory.
-It also ensures high availability with in-memory backup within each container.
+- Gives you fast data access by storing ALL your data in-memory, and ensures high availability using in-memory backup within each container.
 - Scales your app automatically and on demand.

 To learn more about GigaSpaces products, visit the [website](https://www.gigaspaces.com).